Jacky1128/academic_homepage/content/post/snacks-details-of-backpropagation/index.md

 ## **4. Conclusion**

 Herein, I present a summerized research proposal towards efficient visual representation learning for my admission of Ph.D. program at Westlake University.
 Due to content limitations, I decide to mainly focus on the most familiar computer vision.
 What I want to emphasize here is that I am willing and desired to pursue constructive cross-disciplinary AI research (e.g. AI for Science) in my research career at Westlake University.
+I do believe that with my research skills and experience and attitude in deep learning, I am capable of making positive contributions to cross-disciplinary AI research as well.